 Manganese is used to alloy steel for metals that need to be forged.
 Manganese gives the steel higher strength, better hardness, and more resistance to wear.
 This is true even at extremely high temperatures.
 As a result, the metal alloy is able to be formed and shaped into a variety of items with more ease than with other metal alloys or with steel alone.

 The addition of nickel to steel is another common creation.
+Many businesses purchase nickel and its alloys for their high corrosion and temperature resistance.
 The addition of enough nickel turns the steel into what is called austenitic stainless steel, which is tougher and harder but no less ductile.
 It has a high corrosion resistance even at extreme temperatures.
 Nickel steel alloys are unique in that they can uphold their strength even in extremely cold temperatures.
 The temperature range in nickel steel alloy is one of the most diverse.

 For all your metal alloy needs, look for a trusted metal alloy supplier.
 Here at Wieland Diversified, we aim to supply exactly what you need.